notwa/meow.sh/README.md

 # meow.sh

-Prints out the title, torrent link, and timestamp for every new release matching your regular expressions and reminds you that your taste in anime is shit.
+Scrapes the title, torrent link, and timestamp for every new release matching user-defined regular expressions.
+Optionally sends them to a local instance of transmission-remote.

 ## Usage

-Just take a peek at `run` and `config.sh` for now.
-If you can't figure it out, you're too sane to use this.
+Define regexes in `config.sh` and execute `../path/to/meow.sh/run`.
+You may wish to redirect or silence stdout when running as a cron job.

 ## License